gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

 ## Using a custom normalizer

 The plugin uses the concept of normalizers to transform the json data from WordPress into GraphQL nodes.
-You can extend the normalizers by passing a custom function to your `gatsby-config.js`.
+You can extend the normalizers by modyfing the normalizers array in plugin options in `gatsby-config.js`.

 ### Example: